 Question 7: What tools do you use to manage deployments?

 Your company may already have defined deployment practices.
-Understanding the tools a potential Salesforce partner uses is helpful to gauge compatibility.
+Understanding the tools a potential Salesforce partner uses helps gauge compatibility.

 Question 8: Do you run projects using Salesforce Developer Experience (DX)?